-Born in the "devil's own country" of a WASP military family (white anglo-saxon protestant), in 1939.
+Born in the "devil's own country", in 1939, of a WASP (white, anglo-saxon protestant) military family.
 Growing up I experienced the pains and indignities of US chauvinism and racism at home and abroad, its imperial domination, its brutal jingoistic wars.

 Before I understood the essence of US imperialism, I joined the US Air Force, at 17, to fight the Soviet "commies" when they occupied Hungary, in 1956.
 Posted to a radar site in Japan, I witnessed approved segregated barracks in the Yankee base, and the imposition of racism in Japanese establishments.
 I protested and was tortured by my white “compatriots”, who held me down naked, sprayed DDT aflame over my pubic hairs, and then held me under snow.
 This, and the fact that we had orders to shoot down any Soviet aircraft over “our” territory in Japan—which never appeared—while we flew spy planes over the Soviet Union daily, led me to question American morality.

 In shame and anger at what the US really does against peoples at home and around the globe, I took responsibility.
 My first demonstration was in Los Angeles, April 1961, against the Bay of Pigs invasion.
-The Cuban revolution inspired me to become an activist, and I helped build the budding student and anti-war movements just forming when I entered college, as well as participating in the civil rights movement.
+The Cuban revolution, which sought equality and an end to racism, inspired me to become an activist.
+I helped build the budding student and anti-war movements just forming when I entered college, as well as participating in the civil rights movement.
 I was an activist during the 1964 Mississippi Freedom Summer campaign to force the state to allow black people the right simply to vote.
-I later supported the Black Panther Party, and supported other liberation movements inside the monster as well as for revolutionary movements throughout Latin American.
+I later supported the Black Panther Party, and other liberation movements inside the monster as well as revolutionary movements throughout Latin America.

 Most of my activism from 1961 to May 1, 1975 was in support of the Vietnamese people's fight for their country, as well as Laos and Cambodia.
 I am most proud of that movement for having performed an important role in their victory over the US invaders.
 International solidarity, at the very least, helped shorten the length of the long war.
 Here are remarks by Vietnam's most important general, Vo.
 Nguyen Giap: